 We’re happier after a video call than a phone call

-FaceTime and Zoom are great ways to have a video call conversation with your friends or family and actually see their faces.
-Professor Sophie Scott, Director of the Institute of Cognitive Neuroscience at University College London, told Sky News that it’s been proven that video calling is just as good at making you feel as happy as a face-to-face conversation.
+Apps like FaceTime and Zoom make it easy to have an online video call with friends and family and actually see their faces.
+Professor Sophie Scott, Director of the Institute of Cognitive Neuroscience at University College London, told Sky News that “it’s been proven that video calling is just as good at making you feel as happy as a face-to-face conversation”.
 They found it was better than a phone call and more beneficial than a text or email.
 Though these are still brilliant ways to connect.

 We love FaceTime and Zoom is just as easy.
-So if you’re not already trying these things out, give them a go.
+So if you were wondering how to make a video call these apps make it really simple.
 It’s really lovely when someone calls unexpectedly and truly brightens up your day.
 We’ve also heard of lots of fun going on between groups of friends passing the time together.
 Here are our favourites.

 Start a Home Pub Quiz